Practical Science on Movement and Pain

 Pain asymbolia patients can feel pain and describe its quality and intensity.
 But they don’t consider it unpleasant, or feel very motivated to do anything about it!
 How can pain not be unpleasant?
 That sounds like a contradiction in terms.
 Like watching a Twilight movie, but it doesn’t suck.
 How can pain not hurt?

 To understand pain asymbolia, it is useful to contrast it with congenital pain insensitivity.
-People with this condition were born without functioning nociceptors, and therefore do not receive any warning signals from their bodies at all.
+People with this condition are born without functioning nociceptors, and therefore do not receive any warning signals from their bodies at all.
 Their other sensory signaling is intact, so they can feel a knife cutting through their leg.
 They just don’t feel any associated pain.
 So in order to protect themselves from harm, they have to memorize the sensations that occur with tissue damage, and then take immediate action when they sense them.
 In other words, they have to create their own pain alarm system from scratch.

 Pain asymbolia patients have functioning nociceptors, and can therefore experience pain in vivid detail.
 They can describe the location, intensity and character of a painful stimulus, whether it is strong or weak, burning, stinging, stabbing, etc. They just don’t consider the pain unpleasant and they are not motivated to avoid it.
-In fact, they may giggle or smile as the stimulus is being applied.
+In fact, they may giggle or smile as the stimulus is being applied!

-So it appears that pain is like a dish composed of separate ingredients.
+It appears that pain is like a dish composed of separate ingredients.
 In pain asymbolia patients, for some reason the “ouchness” is missing.
 Like a cake that has no sugar, the whole point of the experience is lost.
 The technical explanation for this omission is that the “sensory-discriminative” dimension of pain is intact, while the “motivational-affective” dimension is missing.
 Apparently this dimension is provided by the insula and the parietal operculum, because pain asymbolic patients have almost invariably sustained brain damage in these areas.

 What about the reverse problem – can we have the motivational-affective part of pain without the sensory- discriminative part?
 The sugar without the cake?
 In his book Feeling Pain and Being in Pain, Nicola Grahek discusses some examples that seem to qualify, such as one patient who could not locate or describe the character or intensity of pain caused by a precise laser to his hand.
-All he knew was that there was some vague undefined badness between his shoulder and hand that he wanted to avoid.
+All he knew was that there was some vague, undefined badness between his shoulder and hand that he wanted to avoid.

 So is any of this knowledge relevant to people without brain damage?
-I think its useful to know that the unpleasantness of pain can be separate from its character or intensity.
-My personal experience is that the intensity of pain is in not identical to its unpleasantness.
+I think it’s useful to know that the unpleasantness of pain can be separate from its character or intensity.
+My personal experience is that the intensity of pain is not identical to its unpleasantness.
 Of course there is a correlation, but there is often an observable disconnect.

 My clients seem to have quite different attitudes towards pain.
 Some can go for years with nonstop serious pain and they don’t really seem very bothered by it or motivated to cure it.
 Dealing with pain is a just low priority in their life.
 The motivational aspect of pain isn’t as strong for them.
 Others will go to great lengths to deal with seemingly minor annoyances, such as tightness, asymmetry or just a vague sense of wrongness in certain areas.